adamdecaf/docs/docs/paygate/local-dev.md

 ### Local SFTP server

-PayGate supports merging and uploading tranfers into ACH files and defaults to a local SSH File Transport Protocol (SFTP) server.
+PayGate supports merging and uploading transfers into ACH files and defaults to a local SSH File Transport Protocol (SFTP) server.
 The defaults PayGate assumes are defined in `staticRepository` and you can run an SFTP server by running the [`atmoz/sftp`](https://hub.docker.com/r/atmoz/sftp) Docker image with `make start-sftp-server`.

 Running `atmoz/sftp` can be done with (from PayGate's `testdata/sftp-server/` directory):